 - Change your voicemail message every day noting the date in your message.
 “Thanks for calling on Tuesday the 1st of May….”
 This lets clients know you are disciplined and will portray confidence to the client that their message will be returned promptly.

-- You decide when to take in-coming phone calls and return all calls in “batches”.
+- You decide when to take in-coming phone calls and return all calls in ‘batches’.
 New calls will keep coming in all day so you will need to control their flow.
-Train your personal assistant or receptionist to say: “Where will you be between 1.00pm-3.00pm and I will have Rik return your call on that number then?”
+Train your personal assistant or receptionist to say: “Where will you be between 1pm and 3pm and I will have Rik return your call on that number then?”

 - You set the agenda for the call: “This is a business call….”
 You also decide when to end the phone call.
 “Great talking to you and I must go now!”

-- Write “thank you” notes whilst you are still talking on the phone using one of the key points of the conversation to optimise the impact of the note: “Great to talk to you today & congratulations on your son’s school report….you must be very proud!”
+- Write “thank you” notes while you are still talking on the phone using one of the key points of the conversation to optimise the impact of the note: “Great to talk to you today and congratulations on your son’s school report….you must be very proud!”

-- E-mail.
-This is without doubt the very best way to communicate efficiently and a great way to avoid telephone tag!
+- Email.
+This is, without a doubt, the very best way to communicate efficiently and a great way to avoid telephone tag.
 Always send every email with a read receipt!